SEKOIA-IO/documentation/docs/xdr/features/detect/anomaly.md

 Anomaly detection rules contain the configuration information necessary to perform the machine learning analysis.
 They can run for a specific time period or continuously against incoming data.

-For configuration you need to set :
+For a complete configuration, you need to set:
 - a filter query (to aggregate events from a specific area)

 ![](/assets/xdr/rules/anomaly/172566414-fbb7ecc9-78ea-474d-b1db-f8248fb927c7.png)